AntiCopium/-rtsrs/README.md

 deno task run
 ```

-4. Run reset the db values on the first run by running `/resetcase` in Discord.
+4. Run the command `/resetcase` and restart the bot (do this on first startup).

 ### 🗿 ENJOY